flenniken/collections/docs/test.md

   * as admin on localhost, tap the download icon and verify it writes `dist/images/cN/cN.json` instead of downloading a file
-  * as admin, tap an image description, edit it, tap away, and verify the text stays and `cN.json` is saved on localhost
+  * as admin, tap an image description, edit it, tap away, and verify the text stays and only that description changes in `cN.json`
+  * as admin, tap an index description, edit it, tap away, and verify `indexDescription` is updated in `cN.json`
+  * as admin, tap the thumbnails page description, edit it, tap away, and verify `description` is updated in `cN.json`

 [⬇](#Contents)